sergiye/openhardwaremonitor/README.md

 ## Developer information
 **Integrate the library in own application**
 1. Add the [OpenHardwareMonitorLib](https://www.nuget.org/packages/OpenHardwareMonitorLib/) NuGet package to your application.
-2. Use the sample code below.
+2. Use the sample code below or the test console application from [here](https://github.com/sergiye/openhardwaremonitor/tree/dev/OpenHardwareMonitor/LibTest)

 **Sample code**